ncatlab/nlab-content/pages/2981.md

 * [[Peter May|May]], [[Johann Sigurdsson]], *[[Parametrized Homotopy Theory]]*,

 but this contains a serious mistake originating in a paper of Cole (noticed by [[Richard Williamson]]) which invalidates the argument; see [Barthel & Riehl, p.
-2](#BarthelRiehl) for more.
+2 and Rem 5.12 and Sec.
+6.1](#BarthelRiehl) for more.
 The same mistake appears in other works co-authored by May, including the books with Ponto.

 [[!redirects Strøm's model category]]